osmandapp/web/main/docs/user/search/search-all.md

 </TabItem>

 </Tabs>

+**Please note:** to accomplish some of these tasks (locate addresses, POI, etc.) you will need to have the offline vector map file.
+Initially, the search is based on data located on the map in the visible area of the device screen.
+If you don't find nothing, OsmAnd propose to increase search radius.

 For starting search points you need to click to [Search button on the screen](../widgets/map-buttons.md#search) -> <Translate android="true" ids="search_categories"/>